We spend a lot of time with people in recovery. A LOT.

 Amy's passion for helping people in recovery shows through in everything she does.

-Is a One Layer Deeper Intensive right for you?
+Is an intensive right for you?